Are B2B sales still a valuable part of enterprise strategy?

 To that end, figures collated by Forrester Research suggest that over 1 million business to business (B2B) salespeople will lose their jobs by 2020 in the US alone.
 Like so many other issues in the business world, this is predominantly due to technological and digital change.

 Data from Forrester suggested that 75 per cent of companies looking to engage in B2B purchases want to do so online, but only 25 per cent of suppliers are ready and able to furnish them in this way.

-However, more organisations are expected to recognise this trend and thus, the number of people needed to act as B2B ‘salespeople’ will be massively reduced, as self-service enterprise e-commerce solutions become the norm.
+However, more organizations are expected to recognize this trend and thus, the number of people needed to act as B2B ‘salespeople’ will be massively reduced, as self-service enterprise e-commerce solutions become the norm.